You should check the eligibility criteria, as some providers will specify that you earn over a set income.

 Register to vote: Getting on the electoral register at your current address makes it easier for a provider to confirm your residence.

-When you're ready to apply, check our credit card eligibility calculator to see the cards most likely to say yes.
+When you're ready to apply, check our credit card eligibility calculator to see the cards most likely to say yes and avoid damaging your credit score by applying for a card you are unlikely to be approved for.

 If you need help in deciding which credit card to apply for, find out more about how to choose a credit card for your needs.